Arceus48/UROP2018Spring/README.md

-# For detailed readme, please click into the source code.
+# For detailed description, please click into the source code.